Pinankh/WeatherFetch-Master/README.md

    OPENWEATHER_KEY=your_openweather_key
    ```

-6. You will need to create a free account on <a href="https://www.algolia.com/es/">Algolia</a>.
-Then, create an application
+6. You will need to create a free account on <a href="https://www.algolia.com/">Algolia</a>.
+Then, create an application.

 7. Generate a search API key, save the ID of the app you have created, and then create an index under that app.
 You will need to save the index name to set up the search functionality in this app

-8. Next, populate the index with the following <a href="https://drive.google.com/file/d/1ImLwmPhV83evkeQs1zu2iR8N6k7bQ-Je/view?usp=sharing">records</a>
+8. Next, populate the index with the following <a href="https://drive.google.com/file/d/1HHOLBsk6mQOROQwwEM47NaMei9gRSM4x/view?usp=sharing">records</a>

 9. Enter your Algolia API key, app id and index name in `local.properties`
    ```kt